fayolle/PyFRep/README.md

 - Polyscope
 - Torch

-See also the file 'requirements.txt'
+See also the file 'setup.py'

 ## Installation
 Create a Python virtualenv